LucasDelfino92/morrowindsharp/setup.md

 - Click **OK**.
 - The mod will appear in the left pane.
 Check the box next to it to finish installation.

+> IMPORTANT: whenever you are asked to install a mod from Nexus, always install the main files.
+If there are multiple main files present, you will be told which one you need to install.
+Ignore Updates and Optional files unless told to install them explicitly.

 ### Installing other mods in Mod Organizer 2

 There are a number of mods hosted in other pages (such as [**Morrowind Modding History**](https://mw.modhistory.com/) and **Google Drive**) which will require you to download the file and add it manually to Mod Organizer 2.
 One of the fixes we will be installing in the guide is not hosted in Nexus Mods, which gives us an excellent opportunity to showcase this process.